SIMPLE but GOOD Advice

 Before using or applying any information

-found here, you must consult a professional to ensure it will work for
+found here, you must consult a licensed or certified professional to ensure it will work for

-LIGHTING CHANGES CAN SAVE MONEY ON YOUR ELECTRICAL BILLNot too long ago, the craze was to get fluorescent light bulbs
+represent you.
+Don't know who to consult with or hire?
+Call your local Better Business Bureau (BBB) and see if they can help.
+LIGHTING CHANGES CAN SAVE YOU MONEYNot too long ago, the craze was to get fluorescent light bulbs

 (CFL's) which did cut down on energy consumption, but had the nasty

-mercury content to deal with.
+mercury content for you to deal with.
 Basically you couldn't just throw

 them away, but they could be turned in to stores like Home Depot,